 This document was created in the 1970’s by the Army Corps of Engineers and provides an in-depth look at the environmental impacts of the proposed Charging Eagle Bay Bridge.

-What would YOU like to see addressed in the Bridge Plan?
+What would YOU like to see addressed in the Bridge Feasibility Study?

-Enter your full name, a valid email address, and a detailed message in the forms just below to tell us what YOU would like to see in the Bridge Plan.
+Enter your full name, a valid email address, and a detailed message in the forms just below to tell us what YOU would like to see addressed in the Bridge Feasibility Study.
 What else would you like to know about it?
-We also want your stories and perspectives on the questions framing this project; How did we end up with the bridge infrastructure that we currently have?
-Where is it today?
-Where do we want it to be in 20 years?
+Also, we want to hear your stories and perspectives on the questions framing this project; How did we end up with the bridge infrastructure that we currently have?
+Where are we today?
+What do we want our communities to look like in 20 years?

 Also, be sure to follow our blog, Facebook, Instagram, Twitter, Google+ and Linkedin!